 - Provide an open and landscaped garden setting with substantial front and rear setbacks, deep planted canopy trees and permeable surfaces.
 High quality landscaping that prioritises greenery and softens the built form is strongly encouraged. - If basements are provided, minimise basement footprints within the front and rear setbacks to allow deep planting in these areas.
 Prioritising front and rear setbacks may mean that side setbacks will be limited on small sites.
-In these areas, incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - > Tree planting recommendation: provide one tree per dwelling in front and rear setbacks, including one advanced canopy tree per 8m of front and rear boundary.
+In these areas, incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - Tree planting recommendation: provide one tree per dwelling in the front and rear setback, including one advanced canopy tree per 8m of front and rear boundary.
 If the result is not a whole number, round up to the nearest whole number.
-Please note: the advanced canopy tree(s) can be included as part of the dwelling requirement calculation.
-Planting location should be site-responsive.